LilliDarling/robo_naila/firmware/README.md

 This firmware is designed to support OTA updates from the local AI server.
 The `partitions.csv` file is configured for two application partitions (`app0` and `app1`).

-* The `communications/ota_updater.c` module handles the client-side logic for checking for updates, downloading new firmware from the local server (via HTTP), and rebooting into the new image.
+* The `communications/ota_updater.c` module handles the client-side logic for checking for updates, downloading new firmware from the AI orchestration server (via HTTP), and rebooting into the new image.
-* The local AI server (in the `../server/` directory) hosts the `.bin` firmware files for OTA.
+* The AI orchestration system (in the `../ai-server/` directory) manages OTA updates through its device management component.
 Refer to the server's documentation for triggering OTA updates.